-In Yogic Studies 1a and 1b courses, students explore and experience key elements of the Satyananda Yoga tradition.
+In Yogic Studies 1 course students explore and experience key elements of the Satyananda Yoga tradition.
 They are encouraged to develop all aspects of their being and to witness the natural process of change that occurs with regular yoga practice.

 The primary focus of the Satyananda Yoga system is to develop deeper awareness through personal experience and self-reflection.
 Yogic Studies 1 provides an understanding of yogic concepts and practice that can be applied in daily life.
 It is open to both beginners and longer-term practitioners who want to develop greater self-discipline and self-knowledge.